List of placeholder names: Places

 Backwards places in the countryside are called Lars Tyndskids marker, lit.
 The fields of Lars Diarrhea.

 Similarly Hvor kragerne vender, lit.
-Where the crows turn around may also be used for denoting both a far away and backwards place at the same time.
+Where the crows turn around may also be used for denoting both a far away and backward place at the same time.

 The expression langt pokker i vold is a placeholder for a place far far away e.g. he kicked the ball langt pokker i vold.